DanSpi/Black-Scholes-Option-Pricing/README.md

 # Black-Scholes-Option-Pricing
-Computation of the analytical BS price for a Call option using the explicit solution.
+Computation of the analytical BS price for a Call option through the explicit formula.